 The third Law of Media probe: If some aspect of a situation or a thing is enhanced or enlarged, simultaneously, something else is displaced.
 What is pushed aside or obsolesced by the new thing; the new medium?
 Now when I say "obsolescence," I do not mean that the older form is eliminated, never to be heard from again.
 In fact, it is quite the opposite: One sure sign of a medium in obsolescence is its ubiquity.
 Does everyone remember what happened right before the dot-com bubble burst?
 There was a saying then: "You know the end of the market is near when you're getting stock advice from your garbage collector."
 Another way to think of obsolescence in this context is to picture a supernova.
 The star glows brightest just before it is about to explode and be annihilated.
 So what does email obsolesce?
 In a corporate setting, email obsolesced the interoffice memo, and those large brown envelopes tied with a string that had all those boxes for a chain of recipients.
-It also obsolesces synchronicity in communications and other socialized skills of responding to aural or physical cues in conversation.
+It also obsolesces synchronicity in communications - the ability to respond instantly as in normal conversation - and other socialized skills of responding to aural or physical cues, in other words, body language.

 And the final Law of Media probe: What does the new medium retrieve from the past that had been formerly obsolesced?
 This reflects the aphorism that, "there's nothing new under the sun," and essentially asks, "How did we react as a society the last time we saw a medium with analogous effects?"
 The law of retrieval brings in precedence and historically-based experience.
 So what does email retrieve from the past that has long been obsolesced?
 Thinking way back through the history of communications, email may retrieve Hermes the messenger, scribe and herald of Greek mythology.
 Interestingly, from the perspective of the retrieval aspect of email, Hermes was also the Greek god of commerce, invention, cunning and theft.
-Has anyone here received a confidential business proposition from Nigeria lately?
+So now you know why email is the medium of choice for all those confidential business proposals you have been receiving from Nigeria.